Mountain View Celebrates 44th Annual Art & Wine Festival

 Fabulously Festive Food

-Bring your appetite!
-Festival eateries will be dishing up a world of flavorful fare—fresh corn-on-the-cob, paella, patatos brava, croquetas, tri-tip, beef brisket and pulled pork sandwiches, Teriyaki chicken and vegetables, barbecue chicken and pork skewers, chicken wraps, gourmet sausages, chicken wings, pizza, garlic chicken sandwiches, Parmesan-sprinkled garlic fries, smoked turkey legs, zesty fried calamari, baked potatoes, bacon-wrapped hot dogs, made-to-order crepes, chocolate-dipped fruit kabobs, ice cream, fresh fruit smoothies, root beer floats, fresh-squeezed lemonade, kettle corn and more.
+Festival eateries will be serving up a world of flavorful fare—cilantro garlic fries, fresh corn-on-the-cob, tri-tip, beef brisket and pulled pork sandwiches, Teriyaki chicken and vegetables, barbecue chicken and pork skewers, chicken wraps, gourmet sausages, chicken wings, garlic chicken sandwiches, Parmesan-sprinkled garlic fries, smoked turkey legs, zesty fried calamari, baked potatoes, fried artichokes and zucchini, bacon-wrapped hot dogs, made-to-order crepes, gyros, cheesesteaks, tamales, tacos, quesadillas, burritos, taco salad, sausage wraps, crispy Roti, barbecue chicken over rice, chocolate-dipped fruit kabobs, ice cream, fresh fruit smoothies, Hawaiian shaved ice, fresh-squeezed lemonade, kettle corn, roasted peanuts and more.

 Artisan Specialty Food